Seahawks give right guard Damien Lewis a surprise start at center for the first time in his football career

 Lewis, a third-round pick out of LSU, started the first nine games at right guard and has never started a game at center.
 Lewis played solely guard during his two years at LSU as well as his two seasons at Northwest Mississippi Community College.

 The Seahawks activated Phil Haynes off injured reserve Wednesday, and he worked as the backup center.
-Fuller was in uniform but appeared to be active only to be used in an emergency.
+Fuller was in uniform but appeared to be active only for an emergency.

-With Lewis starting at center, the Seahawks started Jamarco Jones at right guard in his place.
-Jones had three previous regular-season starts, two at right guard and one at left tackle, and also started both playoff games last year at left guard.
+With Lewis starting at center, the Seahawks started Jamarco Jones at right guard in Lewis’ place.
+Jones had three previous regular-season starts, two at right guard and one at left tackle, and started both playoff games last year at left guard.

 The other three offensive line spots stayed the same — left tackle Duane Brown, left guard Mike Iupati and right guard Brandon Shell.